BN-Pool: Bayesian Nonparametric Pooling for Graphs: Preliminaries

-The most simple \gls{gnn} architectures are ``flat'' and consist of a stack of \gls{mp} layers followed by a final readout \cite{jinheon2021gmtpool}.
-For graph-level tasks, such as graph classification and regression, the readout includes a global pooling layer that combines all the node features at once by taking \eg their sum or average.
-Such an aggressive pooling operation often fails to effectively extract the global graph properties necessary for the downstream task.
+Traditional \gls{gnn} architectures are ``flat'' and consist of a stack of \gls{mp} layers followed by a final readout \citep{jinheon2021gmtpool}.
+For graph-level tasks, \eg{} graph classification and regression, the readout includes a global pooling operation that combines all the node features at once by taking their sum or average.
+Such an aggressive pooling operation often fails to extract the global graph properties necessary for the downstream task.
 On the other hand, \gls{gnn} architectures that alternate \gls{mp} with graph pooling layers can gradually distill information into ``hierarchical'' graph representations.
+An illustration of a flat and hierarchical \gls{gnn} architecture is reported in Figure~\ref{fig:flat-vs-hierarchical}.
+Hierarchical architectures offer several advantages, including the reduction of complexity in the \gls{mp} operations occurring after pooling \citep{jin2021graph}.
+In addition, by coarsening the graph, graph pooling quickly extends the receptive field of the \gls{mp} operation, enabling exchanges with distant nodes using fewer \gls{mp} layers.